wethod/learning-center-source/content/planning/index.md

 Past months are read-only and are automatically populated with the real production, based on the month's project status.
 You can edit future months but remember: a production plan can be saved only if you've distributed the 100% of its value, you can easily check this by looking at the total: a red total means that your planning is someway different from 100%.

-Each time you edit a past project status' week, the production plan for that week is recalculated in order to allocate the remaining production or to adjust inchoerent plans.
+Each time you edit a past project status' week or when a month ends, the production plan for that week is recalculated in order to allocate the remaining production or to adjust inchoerent plans.
 The adjustments are reported as orange monthly apex.

 A solid blue line indicates the project's duration, a dashed line instead tells you that the project's boundaries (the project's start/end) are outside the visible planning's portion.